jermspeaks/christmas-adventure/sections/section-36.md

 You nodded, and his face crumpled.
 "I'm Marcus," he said.
 "Marcus Chen.
 I work here.
 I was in the rare books section when... when it happened.
 I can't believe this."

 The older woman stood up, her movements precise and controlled.
-"I'm Beatrice Morrison," she said.
+"I'm Velma Ousley," she said.
 "I'm a regular customer.
 I've been here for over an hour, looking for a gift.
 I saw Eleanor earlier—she seemed fine.
 A bit stressed, perhaps, but that's normal this time of year."

 *Both of them were here,* you thought. *Both of them could have done it.
 Or one of them.
 Or neither.*